softarc-consulting/sheriff/docs/docs/integration.md

 It is usually not possible to modularize an existing codebase at once.
 Instead, we have to integrate Sheriff incrementally.

-Next to [automatic tagging](./dependency-rules#automatic-tagging), we introduce manual tagged modules step by step.
+Next to [automatic tagging](./dependency-rules#automatic-tagging), we introduce modules step by step.

+## With barrel-less modules

 The recommended approach is start with only one module.
-For example _holidays/feature_.
-All files from the outside have to import from the module's _index.ts_, and it has the tags "type:feature".

-It is very likely that _holidays/feature_ depends on files in the "root" module.
-Since "root" doesn't have an **index.ts**, no other module can depend on it:
+For example `holidays/feature`.
+Encapsulated files of that modules need to be moved to the `internals` folder.
+If `holidays/feature` is barrel-less, it can access `root`, given the dependency rules allow access to tag `root`.

+By default, barrel-less modules are disabled.
+They have to be enabled in `sheriff.config.ts` via `enableBarrelLess: true`.

+## Without barrel-less modules

+If Sheriff only supports barrel modules, then the integration would still progress module by module. `holidays/feature` gets an `index.ts` and defines its exposed files.
+Since `root` would be barrel-less, `holidays/feature` cannot access it.

 ```mermaid
 flowchart LR